Washington Liquor Laws

 state laws, but may not be more lenient.
 For the latest and most accurate resource on Washington alcohol laws,

-consult the Washington State Liquor Control Board website.
+consult the Washington State Liquor and Cannabis Board website.

-Anyone serving alcohol alcohol in Washington must take an approved MAST alcohol course and be in
+Anyone serving alcohol in Washington must take an approved MAST alcohol course and be in

 Washington MAST Training to Receive a Class 12 or 13 Permit